vkinoshita/ParTan/README.txt

 - The Penalty method is a little bit rudimentary.
 It means that sometimes you will not get the real optimal value.
 So, don't trust the partan_with_restriction.py.

-- Although the partan's report is written in portuguese, the images and the equations is pretty useful.
+- The partan's report is written in portuguese.